How To Do A Wheelie On A Bike- Expert Tips and Tricks

 • Bend your legs.
 This will push you inward and backward, this is very necessary for balance

-In case of an emergency like falling forward, you need to pedal really hard and quickly.
+In case of an emergency like falling forward, you need to pedal hard and quickly.
 If you want to stop doing wheelies then just slow down pedaling and the front wheel will come lower down itself.
 You can also apply the rear brakes to put the bike to an immediate halt!

 How To Wheelie – Better Wheelies In 1 Day